Coming out of bye week, WIU ready to turn around season

-The Leathernecks scuffled in the nonconferenc portion of the schedule as inconsistency, mistakes and injuries led to a winless start going into the bye.
+The Leathernecks scuffled in the nonconference portion of the schedule as inconsistency, mistakes and injuries led to a winless start going into the bye.

 But with the bye over, WIU coach Jared Elliott believes he sees a new team, focused on the upcoming slate of conference play.